Can an employer refuse to pay you if you quit?

 The exception to this rule is when employment contracts, policy manuals, or collective bargaining agreements contain specific clauses on resignation pay and notice.
 Without a formal agreement, the employer doesn’t legally have to pay the worker for the notice period.

-READ ALSO: How long do AWS offers take?
+READ ALSO: How do you convince someone emotionally?

 What happens if an employee resigns without a notice period?